akavity/onliner-selenide/readme.md

 ## General info:

 * Test 1.
 Navigate through the catalogue.
 * Test 2.
-Check the filtering result (price, manufacturer, store, release date)
+Check the filtering result (price, manufacturer, store)
 * Test 3.
 Check the filtering result (price, manufacturer, RAM,  internal memory, memory card support)
 * Test 4.
-Find the cheapest product on the page using a for loop
+Find the cheapest product on the page using a for loop.
 * Test 5.
 Find the cheapest product on the page using Stream.
 * Test 6.
 Find the cheapest product using the filter button.
 * Test 7.
 Enter an incorrect nickname or password when logging in.
 * Test 8.
-Enter incorrect data when registering.
+Enter an incorrect data when registering.
+* Test 9.
+Check the filtering result when searching for an apartment.

 ## Technologies: